 Tucked inside a tiny cottage from the 1800s, Little Lon Distilling Co draws on the city’s rich bohemian history.
 They make small-batch gins named after colourful characters from Melbourne’s past.
 This distillery is also an atmospheric cocktail bar, so you can try an 'aviation' shaken with their Proudfoot gin.
 Or perhaps a twist on the classic French 75 cocktail, made with a bottle of Miss Yoko.

-Bottomless G&Tea Party at State of Grace
+Mad Hatter's G&Tea Party at State of Grace

 Offered every Saturday, the gin-tastic take on high tea at State of Grace is an experience fit for a queen.
 Settle in at the rooftop ‘State’ level for two hours of city-skyline views, fancy drinks, sweet treats and savoury bites.
-Bottomless sips include classic gin and tonic, as well as house-infused gin – like orange and rhubarb – with tonic.
+Bottomless sips include classic gin and tonic, as well as house-infused gin – like strawberry and basil – with tonic.
 Then take a tumble down the rabbit hole and uncover their secret hidden door.

 Named for that classic gin cocktail, Gimlet is all class.
 An airy, elegant space in the 1920s Cavendish House building, it features a marble bar and plush booth seating.
 This recent addition to super-chef Andrew McConnell’s empire offers contemporary, European-inspired fare.
 The menu’s driven by the seasons – as is the gin and tonic, which is tweaked through the year.
 Heading the cocktail list is, of course, the gimlet, which gets a native twist with Geraldton wax.